BetweenWalls/Feather-PD2/README.md

 I also recommend disabling the "Show iLvl" option.
 It can be toggled with a hotkey if you come across any items that don't already have that info shown by the filter.

 If you copy/paste the filter's *raw text*, some characters may be displayed incorrectly - the file uses ANSI encoding instead of standard UTF-8 encoding.
-Either download the file normally, [download everything](https://github.com/BetweenWalls/Feather-PD2/archive/main.zip) and extract the file, or copy/paste the [*encoded text*](https://github.com/BetweenWalls/Feather-PD2/blob/main/loot.filter) into a file that uses ANSI encoding.
+Either download the file normally, [download everything](https://github.com/BetweenWalls/Feather-PD2/archive/main.zip) and extract the file, or copy/paste the [*encoded text*](https://github.com/BetweenWalls/Feather-PD2/blob/main/feather.filter) into a file that uses ANSI encoding.

 <!-- ## Images & More Details
 ![_](/images/regular_items.png)
 ![_](/images/runes.png)
 ![_](/images/unidentified_highlighting.png)

-If you prefer to see fewer items, some rules are included that, when enabled, will increase the filter's strictness substantially for higher level characters. -->
+If you prefer to see fewer items, some rules are included that, when enabled, will increase the filter's strictness substantially for higher level characters.

+## Feedback
+Feel free to leave feedback in PD2's #lootfilter discord channel.
+You can also reach me directly in discord (@BetweenWalls#2390) or in reddit ([BetweenWalls](https://www.reddit.com/message/compose/?to=BetweenWalls&subject=Feather-PD2)).

+-->